- Baker-Pastry Chef

 3

-- Make a caramel with the sugar and deglaze with the hot cream.
+- Make a caramel with the sugar and deglaze with 150 g of hot cream.

 - Gradually add the yolks while stirring and cook to 82°C.